bstarynk/melt-monitor-2015/README.md

   analysis information, in REDIS store or PostGreSQL databases).
 That code should also be generated but it is not yet.

-+ An agenda mechanism: `the_agenda` predefined item contains as its payload a queue of tasklet items.
++ An agenda mechanism should be implemented: `the_agenda` predefined item contains as its payload a queue of tasklet items.
 A fixed number (typically 3 to 10) of working threads are repeatedly fetching some tasklet from the agenda and running it.
 Of course tasklets are added (either in front, or at the end) to `the_agenda`'s queue, either by running tasklets or by external events (such as some HTTP requests, an external process completing, etc...).

-+ A very incomplete web interface.
++ A very incomplete web interface should be implemented.
+It is difficult, so I am starting with a GTK interface instead.
 I'm struggling learning more HTML5 techniques, and most of my recent questions on [StackOverflow](http://stackoverflow.com/users/841108/basile-starynkevitch) are related to this.
 I'm understanding more and more that metaprogramming techniques are practically